 At present, the Hamsa hand is one of the popular Jewish symbols for protection, worn in the form of jewelry to ward off all kinds of evil forces.

 This wraps up our piece on Jewish symbols, their meanings and uses.
-If you liked reading it, you should definitely check out our articles on sacred geometry symbols here and the 7-pointed star symbol here.
+If you liked reading it, you should definitely check out our articles on the Lion of Judah here, sacred geometry symbols here and the 7-pointed star symbol here.
 Thanks for reading with us!